At a glance

 Backed by the Mastercard network, Apple Card certainly has a host of innovative features that old-fashioned credit cards don’t, such as daily cash back and numberless physical cards.
 And it’s a harbinger of the cashless, contactless payments landscape to come.
 No serious observer can dispute that Apple Card is ahead of its time.

 But any product that’s truly ahead of its time must also be competitive in the present.
 And beyond its novel features, Apple Card works pretty much like any other credit card.
 Indeed, in spite — or perhaps because — of its novel additions, it lacks some consumer-friendly features common to other popular cash-back cards and general-purpose rewards cards.

-Here’s a closer look at what sets Apple Card apart, and how it stacks up against other credit cards.
+Here’s a closer look at what sets Apple Card apart, and how it stacks up against the best credit cards on the market.

-Things to Keep in Mind About Apple Card
+Things to Keep in Mind About the Apple Credit Card

-First, though cardholders who don’t pay their statement balances in full each month are subject to interest charges that vary with their creditworthiness and prevailing benchmark rates, Apple Card charges none of the fees typically levied by credit card companies: no annual fee, no late fee, and no over-limit fee.
+First, although cardholders who don’t pay their statement balances in full each month are subject to interest charges that vary with their creditworthiness and prevailing benchmark rates, Apple Card charges none of the fees typically levied by credit card companies: no annual fee, no late fee, and no over-limit fee.

 Second, Apple Card is designed to work with Apple Pay, which runs on Apple (Mac) hardware only.
 If you’re one of the many millions of iPhone users in the United States, this card is for you.
 If you’re an Android loyalist, you’re out of luck.

 Here’s a closer look at Apple Card’s most notable features.